quicwg/multipath/draft-ietf-quic-multipath.md

 PATH_ABANDON frames SHOULD be acknowledged.
 If a packet containing a PATH_ABANDON frame is considered lost, the peer SHOULD repeat it.

-PATH_ABANDON frames MAY be sent on any path, not only the path on which the referenced Destination Connection ID is used.

 ## PATH_STATUS frame {#path-status-frame}